When should I change my mattress & what will it do for me?

 When you change your mattress, you will almost instantly notice a dramatic improvement in comfort and support.
 This is because all mattresses have a lifespan and over this lifespan, they take a beating; as the average UK male weighs 13 stone 3lbs and the average UK female weighs 11 stone, your mattress has to accommodate this weight (on average) every night, seven days a week.
 Even if the outside of the mattress looks fine, if you were to take a look inside you would see that the spring system or foam, would be out of bent out of shape in some areas of the mattress.
 These warped areas lead to sleep disturbing discomfort ruining the restorative nature of sleep.

 Humans lose about half a pint of liquid while we sleep and shed an astonishing half a pound of dead skin cells each year!
 Now over time this becomes an ideal environment for bacteria and mould to grow.
 Not only that but dust mites love these conditions and they can produce allergens that can quickly build up, thus creating an unhealthy sleep environment that can not only affect your sleep but your health.
+This can cause irritation, itchiness and other germ ridden infections to rise up and battle against your skin.

 If you have had your mattress for over 5 years and it still provides you with the same level of comfort, in this section we will go over these tell-tale signs.
 So next time you change your bed sheets just cast your eyes over your mattress and If you notice any of these signs, it might indicate that your mattress might possibly be past it’s prime.